Travel & conservation company, since 1991

 Make your visit count

-As enticing as the wilderness can be, no matter where my travels take me, I also always try to connect with local people as they go about their daily lives.
+As enticing as the wilderness can be, no matter where my travels take me, I always try to connect with local people as they go about their daily lives.
 I enjoy visiting people in their villages and homes – obviously with their permission.
-And so on my trip to Hoedspruit, I chose to spend time with Prince Nkuma, who is the manager of Shik Shack, an organisation that arranges community tours and Nourish, an upliftment project with a strong wildlife focus for community children.
+And so, on my Kruger to Canyons safari, I spent time with Prince Nkuma, the manager of Shik Shack.
+This organisation arranges community tours and Nourish, an upliftment project with a strong wildlife focus for community children.

 If you’re ever in the area, I encourage you to support this and similar causes with your patronage and donations.
-The area surrounding Hoedspruit is dotted with cultural villages, farms, curio markets and community-run restaurants that are well worth your support.
+The Kruger to Canyons area is dotted with cultural villages, farms, curio markets and community-run restaurants that are well worth your support.

 Prince Nkuma and Simon take a selfie ©Simon Espley